NASA-PDS/pds-api/docs/source/guides/search/cookbook.rst

        --data-urlencode 'q=("pds:Target.*" exists)'

 .. note::
-   When using pattern matching, if the regex matches zero fields in the OpenSearch mappings, the API will return an HTTP 400 BAD REQUEST error.
+   When using pattern matching, if the regex does not match any fields or the matched fields do not exist in the queried documents, the API will return 0 results.

 Combining with Other Operators
 *******************************